 The unconventional Federal Premium Bullet Obturating Ramp (BOR) Lock muzzleloader bullet is the exact opposite of the PowerBelt or Shockwave.
 Instead of using a sabot or a plastic skirt on the base of the bullet, this bullet has an innovative design featuring a black polymer cup attached to its base that engages the rifling and seals the barrel.
 This design leaves less residue behind, which makes cleaning the barrel and loading subsequent shots much easier.
 These bullets are also capable of incredible accuracy and, since they are made from a copper alloy, create a large wound channel while retaining a large percentage of their original weight.

 If you’re looking for a Barnes muzzleloader bullet that doesn’t have a sabot, then the Thor full bore conical bullet is exactly what the doctor ordered.
 These bullets are 100% copper and perform very similarly to the Barnes TMZ or TEZ, just without the sabot.
 This is also one of the very few muzzleloader bullets legal to use in both California and Colorado.
 This is the bullet I would use if I were planning on hunting moose (or any other really big critter) with my muzzleloader.
+Thor also makes a version of this bullet without the plastic tip that’s legal to use in Oregon (available here).

 The only drawback to these bullets is that they are very sensitive to differences in bore size between various muzzleloaders.
 Before you purchase any Thor bullets, order a Thor bullet sizing pack to ensure you use the correct size bullets for your muzzleloader.